 My fields of teaching and research interest are early-modern poetry and drama (especially in England, and especially Shakespeare and Milton); adaptation studies; the history of material texts; intersections of media philosophy and literary study; and genre studies.
 My recent work on these topics has taken me into ecocriticism, digital humanities, and translation theory as well.

 writers’ adaptations of Milton’s Eve – engages these issues.
-Forthcoming articles include “Media, Mediation, and Milton’s Eve” (in Milton Today, a special issue of Milton Studies (62.2) and “The Idea of the Interface and Shakespeare’s Cymbeline”
+Recent and forthcoming articles include “Media, Mediation, and Milton’s Eve” (in Milton Today, a special issue of Milton Studies (62.2) and “The Idea of the Interface and Shakespeare’s Cymbeline”

-pastoral, the power of poetic forms at English Renaissance courts, early-modern women’s elegy, Philip Pullman’s His Dark Materials in relation to Paradise Lost, “YouTube and the Idea of an Archive,” and patriarchy in both Shakespeare’s Macbeth and its box- office-movie adaptation Scotland, PA.
+pastoral, the power of poetic forms at English Renaissance courts, early-modern women’s elegy, Philip Pullman’s His Dark Materials in relation to Paradise Lost, “YouTube and the idea of an Archive,” and patriarchy in both Shakespeare’s Macbeth and its box- office-movie adaptation Scotland, PA.
 My book Reading Masques: the English Masque and Public Culture in the Seventeenth Century was published by Oxford University Press in 2010.

 I’m drawn to study and teach literature because it sponsors conversations: between the present and the past, between forms (like sonnets) and historical events (like revolutions), between scholarly analysis and popular debate, between selves and others, between “what” and “what if.”
 I find our present moment of rapid technological and cultural change both baffling and exciting, and I am interested in exploring ways that canonical texts of English literature and well honed tools of literary analysis can offer archives, tool boxes, and inspirations for considering vital questions confronting us today.